lf-lang/vscode-lingua-franca/README.md

-# Lingua Franca Support for Visual Studio Code
+# Lingua Franca support for Visual Studio Code

 This extension adds language support for Lingua Franca.
 It is based on a Language and Diagram Server and provides:
 * content assist